How to Maintain Your Prostate Health

 - Eat a healthy diet with plenty of fruits, vegetables, and whole grains.
 Fruits and vegetables are rich in antioxidants, which prevent DNA damage (which causes cancer mutations) by tracking down free radicals and neutralizing their effect.
 Oily fish, avocados, tomatoes, and walnuts also help fight prostate cancer.

 - Exercise regularly.
 Physically active men are less likely to develop BPH and also slow down the growth of prostate cancer.
 Reduction in inflammation and oxidative stress-lowering effects of exercise benefit prostate health.

 - Get some vitamin D. The sunshine vitamin has many benefits, including keeping your prostate healthy.
 Studies show that vitamin D helps control the progression of prostate cancer.

 - Maintain a healthy weight.
 A healthy weight usually means a healthier prostate.
 Excess fat causes inflammation, which also affects prostate health.
-Discuss with your doctor how you can get down to a normal weight if you want to avoid prostate issues.
+Discuss with your doctor how you can get to a normal weight if you want to avoid prostate issues.

 - Get screened for prostate cancer.
 Prostate cancer screenings for high-risk groups – those with two or more family members diagnosed with prostate cancer – should get screened beginning at the age of 40.
-Men who are at normal risk may begin screenings at the age of 55.
+Men who are at average risk may begin screenings at the age of 55.

 Urologist in Concord & Mint Hill/Charlotte, NC